AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ## Configure list screens {#list-screens}

-For the moment, all list screens are read-only, except the delivery list.
+All list screens are read-only, except the email delivery list.

-To find items quicker, you can use the search bar or filter.
+To find items quicker, you can use the search bar or filter the list based on contextual criteria.

 ![](assets/filter.png){width="70%" align="left"}